Walk up to your own horizon

-Our 0.5 hectare Zadní Hora plot was our very first vineyard - my grandparents used to own some land there so we got it back during the 1990's restitution.
+But we had some Grigio planted on our 0.5 hectare Zadní Hora plot, our very first vineyard.
+My grandparents used to own some land there so we got it back during the 1990's restitution.
 It was planted in 1988, my birth year.
 Hence my soft spot for this plot.
 It used to be planted with Blaufrankisch, but in 1987 our village was hit with some severe frosts that killed most of the vines.
-I have no idea why the socialist cooperative decided to replant this plot with Pinot Gris instead of BF - did they need it in their range of wines?
+I have no idea why the socialist cooperative decided to replant this plot with Pinot Gris instead of BF back then; did they need it in their range of wines?
 Or just randomly picked it?
 Was it the only thing available?
 Either way, a great choice for the vineyard.

-This wine is a 100% skin contact; it used to be very long, like 3 months, but every year we’ve made it shorter and shorter - the 2017 wine only macerated for about a week, as our taste shifted towards elegance and balance.
-Recently we added a tiny bit of Pinot Noir from the same spot (pure loess, South-West orientation) - I love the noblesse this tiny - erm, cheat - brings to the wine.
+But that's actually only the beginning of this wine's story.
+Up until the 2017 vintage, this wine used to be a 100% skin contact.
+Originally very long, like 3 months, but every year we’ve made it shorter and shorter - the 2017 wine only macerated for about a week, as our taste shifted towards elegance and balance.
+We also added a tiny bit of Pinot Noir from the same spot (pure loess, South-West orientation) - I love the noblesse this tiny - erm, cheat - brings to the wine.

 The story behind the White Label I'm 200% positive that the most important thing is the person who makes the wine.
 It’s not about a varietal, or a famous village in a famous region - because even those wines can get the bad karma of being massacred in the cellar.
 It's all about the name on the bottle.
 A name you can trust, because you know how the winemaker works and that it's a style you enjoy.
 Hence the Nestarec white label, with my signature on it.
 (A tad prettier than IRL because my usual scribble is unreadable.)
 Together with Tereza, my graphic designer, we started taking out elements that weren’t essential - until only “Nestarec” and the name of the wine remained.
 A purist approach to both what's in the bottle and on it.
 Because, as they say, perfection is achieved not when there is nothing more to add, but when there is nothing left to take away.